opengisch/pum-pitch/geopython_2018/speech.md

 The simplest and safest way to handle these practices is to use a so-called migration tool.
 There are several migration tools available e.g. Flyway-db or Liquibase.

 ## PUM
-And there is PUM (Postgres Upgrades Manager).
 As mentioned earlier, some time ago we wanted to apply these practices in two Opensource projects (QWAT and QGEP).
-We wanted a tool specific for PostgreSQL and PostGIS, and above all, we wanted to integrate the tool into the already existing development process of QWAT and QGEP databases, which are based on the use of SQL files, but also Python scripts.
+We wanted a tool _specific_ for PostgreSQL and PostGIS, and above all, we wanted to integrate the tool into the already existing development process of QWAT and QGEP databases, which are based on the use of SQL files, but also Python scripts.
 So we created PUM.
 PUM was greatly inspired by the existing migration tools and is very simple and easy to use, adapt and extend.

 ## What does PUM?